 Reminder: Don’t forget to Wedge your clay.
 This is impotent for several reasons.

 You want the moisture to be consistent throughout your clay.
 You also don’t want any air pockets.
-If the air pocket is big enough It can throw your clay off center because the air pocket is lighter which can make your clay lope sided and impossible to center.
+If the air pocket is big enough It can throw your clay off-center because the air pocket is lighter which can make your clay lope sided and impossible to center.
 Your pottery could also crack in the kiln.

 For more important information about air pockets in your clay check out this article, What Will Happen If There Is an Air Pocket That Goes Into The Kiln?

 Small amounts of clay can sometimes be more difficult to center.
 It’s a bit harder to feel if the clay is centered.
-Make sure you don’t apply too much pressure because you can easily push your clay off center.
+Make sure you don’t apply too much pressure because you can easily push your clay off-center.
 11 Problems Centering Clay and Easy Ways to Fix Them is a great post to check out if you struggle with centering.

-Opening Your Clay
+Open Your Clay

 Once your clay is centered, you want to open in a slightly different way.